ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/scan_query.md

 # Scan queries in {{ ydb-short-name }}

-Scan Queries is a separate data access interface designed primarily for performing analytical ad hoc queries on a DB.
+Scan Queries is a separate data access interface designed primarily for running analytical ad hoc queries against a DB.

 This method of executing queries has the following unique features:

 * Only *Read-Only* queries.
 * In *SERIALIZABLE_RW* mode, a data snapshot is taken and then used for all subsequent operations.
 As a result, the impact on OLTP transactions is minimal (only taking a snapshot).
-* The result of the query is a data stream ([grpc stream](https://grpc.io/docs/what-is-grpc/core-concepts/)).
+* The output of a query is a data stream ([grpc stream](https://grpc.io/docs/what-is-grpc/core-concepts/)).
 This means scan queries have no limit on the number of rows in the result.
 * Due to the high overhead, it is only suitable for ad hoc queries.

 {% node info %}

-From the *Scan Queries* interface, you can query [system tables](../../troubleshooting/system_views.md).
+From the _Scan Queries_ interface, you can query [system tables](../../troubleshooting/system_views_db.md).

 {% endnote %}